Canadian Intelligence Corps: 1944–1945, Canadian Army Intelligence in North West Europe

 The contributions of the Intelligence Corps to the security of Canada, however, did not cease with the end of the Second World War.
 After the war and amalgamation in 1968, the corps became part of the new Canadian Forces Security Branch, and became involved in Signals Intelligence.

 Afghanistan and Iraq

 Although the Corps was technically in administrative hibernation from 1968 until 2016, the function of delivering intelligence support to the Canadian Army in the field continued.
 This most famously occurred during the War in Afghanistan (2001–2021), where the Canadian Army deployed All Source Intelligence Centres (ASICs).
-The model of the ASIC has continued to be the premiere field intelligence unit of the modern era for the Canadian Armed Forces Intelligence Branch.
+The model of the ASIC has continued to be the premiere field intelligence unit of the modern era for Canadian Armed Forces Intelligence.

 Current units and organization

 As an administrative corps of the Canadian Army all intelligence units of the Canadian Army are ipso facto units of the corps.
 Similarly, all personnel of the Intelligence Branch who are members of the Canadian Army are members of the corps.
 The headquarters of the corps is run largely by personnel performing the roles as secondary duties.